 Possession of alcohol, drugs or any type of weapon is prohibited at this Institution.
 It is the intent of this Institution to have a drug free institution.
 Possession use or sale of alcoholic beverages or drugs will be cause for immediate termination.
 The possession uses or sales of drugs will be reported to the appropriate authorities.
-If you require any information regarding alcohol or drug abuse, please refer to the Director.
+If you require any information regarding alcohol or drug abuse, please refer to the executive director of student services.
 We have information available regarding the effects of drug and alcohol abuse as well as a listing of agencies for rehabilitation and help.